kinode-dao/kinode-book/src/apis/frontend_development.md

 ### Base URL

-All processes in Kinode OS are namespaced by process name in the standard format of `process:package:publisher`.
+All processes on Kinode are namespaced by process name in the standard format of `process:package:publisher`.
 So if your process is called `my-process:my-package:template.os`, then your process can only bind HTTP paths that start with `/my-process:my-package:template.os`.
 Your UI should be developed and compiled with the base URL set to the appropriate process path.